stevenleeds/MONC_pp/README.md

   that users can modify easily
 * pp_MONC_infrastucture.py: Classes and functions used in pp_MONC.py
 * pp_MONC_constants.py: Physical constants from MONC, for calculation of derived variables
-* pp_MONC_settings.py: Set what type of output to generate, and at which locations Also sets part of the file path on different machines
+* pp_MONC_settings.py: Set what type of output to generate, and at which locations.
+  Also sets part of the file path on different machines
 * fieldslist.py: Lists of variables to analyze
 * areaspectra.py: code for calculating spectra (thanks Juerg Schmidli, ETHZ)